 Composers Datebook credits

 Within a month of its launch, Composers Datebook was heard on 46 stations coast to coast.
 By the end of 2000, that number had climbed to 173, representing 33 states and Puerto Rico.
-The Composers Datebook Web site was launched on July 3, 2000, and was designed and maintained by American Public Media.
+The program’s Web site was launched on July 3, 2000.